 Ask for your bill the day before check out

-This way you can review for any discrepancies early without worrying about dealing with it on your last day on board.
+This way you can review for any discrepancies early and save the stress of dealing with it on your last day on board.

 Make use of the ship safe

-It is best to leave your Rolex or Prada hand bag at home – no one on a cruise ship will really be paying that much attention.
+It is best to leave your Rolex or Prada handbag at home – no need to “dress to impress” while on your cruising holiday.
 For valuables that you do need to take, as well as passports and return tickets, they can be kept in the ship safe.
-You may have a lightweight safe in your room which is suitable for tipping money etc..
+You may have a lightweight safe in your room which is suitable for tipping money etc…

 Take caution when gambling

 If you win big, congratulations!
 Just try and keep your winnings discreet.
 If you win big, ask to be escorted by staff to the safe.
-Unfortunately, unsavoury characters go on cruises too and it is always best to be on the safe side.
+Unfortunately, unsavoury characters go on cruises as well, and it is always best to be on the safe side.

 Research your destination to evaluate your dress code